SalomePlatform/yacs/doc/toolbars.rst

 + Set/reset Stop excution on the first error

++ Straight/Orthogonal : toggle between straight lines or orthogonal links

++ Automatic Links: toggle behaviour for automatic link reconstruction when 2D View layout changes

++ Simplify Links: toggle behaviour for link simplification (less segments)

++ Separate Links: toggle behaviour to try to avoid or not superposition of links

++ Show all links: some links may have been selectively hidden

++ Hide all links

 + What's this mode : experimental, detailled help on a few items